The World’s Strangest Landmarks

 In the Atacam Desert in Chile, you’ll find a hand that seems to be emerging from the sand.
 The closer you get to it, the bigger it seems, giving the impression that a giant human is breaking out of the sand as you approach.
 Created by Chilean sculptor Mario Irarrazabal, the hand is quite literally in the middle of nowhere.
 However, if you have the chance to roam the Chilean desert, you’ll certainly appreciate its cool effect.

 Why?
 No one is quite certain, but there are several theories, most of which are quite hilarious.
-One legend says the statue, located in Brussels, Belgium and created in the 1600’s, was made to commemorate a young boy who saved the town from a fire by putting it out with his urine.
+One legend says the statue, located in Brussels, Belgium, and created in the 1600s, was made to commemorate a young boy who saved the town from a fire by putting it out with his urine.
 Another legend says it was made in memory of a young king who was known for urinating on enemies.
-Whatever the reason behind the construction of this little naked boy, peeing into a fountain, it is most definitely one of the weirdest landmarks on Earth.
+Whatever the reason behind the construction of this little naked boy, peeing into a fountain, it is most definitely one of the weirdest landmarks around the world.

 Salar de Uyuni

 This may look like a man about to plummet to his death, but it’s actually a bronze statue of a man hanging from a building in Prague, Czech Republic.
-Not just any man, though.
-Created by controversial artist David Cerný, this is supposed to be Sigmund Freud, hanging by one hand.
-Although the landmark itself looks very strange, weird and a little scary, the symbolism is actually quite important to the Czech people.
-It represents the fall of communism, in a country torn apart by it.
+Not just any man, either: Created by controversial artist David Cerný, this is supposed to be none other than Sigmund Freud, father of psychoanalysis.

-In the beautiful and quaint city of Bern, Switzerland, there are beautiful landscapes at almost every turn.
+In the city of Bern, Switzerland, there are beautiful landscapes at almost every turn.
 The only unusual thing about this picturesque place is Kindlifresser Fountain, which translates into “Child-Eater.”
-There are few adjectives other than weird and bizarre to describe this frightening monument.
-The statue is of a cannibal consuming a baby with a few more infants in his sling, next in line to be eaten.
-Stranger still is the fact that the origins of this unusual monument are not really known.
-Some say it was a symbol to scare the Jewish community and some say it is a Greek mythological character, Kronos the Titan, who ate his own children to keep them from stealing his throne.
-Though no one knows for certain, it is a statue that has been scaring the daylights out of the children of Bern since the mid-1500s.
-That’s one way to make sure kids are always on their best behaviour.
+The disturbing statue depicts a giant or ogre quite literally eating a baby, with a few more infants held captive in his sling.
+Stranger still is the fact that the origins of this 16th-century monument are not really known.
+Some say it’s a reference to Kronos the Titan of Greek mythology, who ate his own children to keep them from stealing his throne.
+One thing’s for certain: it’s been scaring the daylights out of children (and parents) for nearly 500 years.